 - Change your scenery.
 One of the best ways to stimulate creativity is to remove yourself from the environment you associate with feeling stuck or stagnant.
 Take a walk, work from a conference room, or even try working from home for a day to see what the new surroundings can do for you.

 - Write morning pages.
-Many successful creatives use morning pages as a way to get all of their ideas, thoughts, and worries on paper first thing in the morning.
-Set aside time as soon as you wake up to fill three pages with writing about whatever comes to mind.
+Many successful creatives use morning pages to get all of their ideas, thoughts, and worries on paper first thing in the morning.
+Set aside time to fill three pages with writing about whatever comes to mind as soon as you wake up.
 You might be surprised at what you write before you’re conscious enough to overthink it.

 - Ask for another perspective.
 Different brains work in different ways.
 Sometimes it helps to talk out your ideas with someone whose mind is very different than yours.
 Hearing their ideas can encourage your mind to open in new ways.

 - Imitate someone you admire.
 Is there someone in your life that you look up to?
 It can be a celebrity, a coworker, a family member, or anyone you see as competent and capable.
 How would they approach this problem?
-When thinking about how to stimulate creativity, putting yourself in someone else’s shoes can encourage you to think outside the box.
+When thinking about stimulating creativity, putting yourself in someone else’s shoes can encourage you to think outside the box.

 - Go easy on yourself.
 No one is creative all the time, and it’s not something that can be quickly forced.
-If you practice your favorite ways to stimulate creativity, they will come more naturally to you over time.
+Instead, if you practice your favorite ways to stimulate creativity, they will naturally come to you over time.